jesusdmaldonado/ispconfig-wp/README.md

-This scripts allow manage Wordpress sites at ISPConfig.
+This scripts allow manage Wordpress sites at ISPConfig...

 Allows manage staging/live environments, migrating data between each other.